You are here

 Records and Transcripts

 Academic enrollment records are maintained by the CUNY School of Professional Studies (CUNY SPS).
-Students can review their records at any time by logging into the eSIMS.
-To request an official transcript at any time during the course of study, the student may submit a Transcript Request Form (PDF).
-There is a $7 charge (please enclose a check) for a transcript to be sent to an institution outside of the CUNY system.
-There is no charge for sending a transcript to any CUNY institution.
+Students can review their records at any time by logging into CUNY First.
+To request an official transcript at any time during the course of study, the student may request one through CUNY First.
+Please follow the directions at the link below.

 Student Rights Regarding Release of Information